Quantum158/Speed-Tracking/README.md

 The index sheet grabs the order from the physical order of the tabs located between the "Index" and "(BLANK)" sheets.
 To change the order, simply rearrange the tabs by dragging and dropping them to a new position in the tab list (ensuring they are still positioned between "Index" and "(BLANK)", otherwise they will not be detected).

-**Note: Do not use Excel's built in sort functionality, it will break the page**
+**Note: Do not use Excel's built-in sort functionality, it will break the page**

 ### Expanding Table Lengths
-In the event that the length of the chart is not enough, it can be expanded with a few steps
+(These steps will work for both Athlete pages as well as the Index Page) In the event that the length of the chart is not enough, it can be expanded with a few steps

-   1) Unprotect the tab: Go to "Review" in the top bar, then click "Unprotect Sheet".
+   1) **Unprotect the Tab**: Go to "Review" in the top bar, then click "Unprotect Sheet".
 The password is "Unlock"
-   2) Select all cells of a tab by clicking the diagonal triangle in the top left of the window (where the letters and numbers meet)
+   2) **Unhide Additional Rows**: Select all cells of the tab by clicking the diagonal triangle in the top left of the window (where the letters and numbers meet)
    3) Right Click on any row number and select Unhide, this should reveal more rows at the bottom of the page
-   4) Click the number of the last row with information to select the row
+   4) **Copy and paste all cells in the bottom row of data to the next row down**: Click the number of the last row with information to select the row
    5) Right-Click on the row number and select copy
    6) Click on the number of the next row down
    7) Right Click and select paste